-Certificates for meat, poultry, and egg products: FSIS website/Export Library is updated on a regular basis to incorporate all developments in EU import requirements for all products under FSIS jurisdiction.
 The meat and poultry should be slaughtered, processed, and stored at EU approved establishments.
 Exporters should verify that the shipping date on any export certificate or accompanying shipping documents does not precede the FSIS signature date on the certificate.
 Failure to do so can result in the detention of the shipment at the Port of Entry into the EU.
-The letterhead certificate for each product type (in one shipment) should have a unique number in Box I.2, which is the serial number of the corresponding 9060-5.
-Meat and Poultry Export Certificate of Wholesomeness.
+The letterhead certificate for each product type (in one shipment) should have a unique number in Box I.2, which is the serial number of the corresponding 9060-5, Meat and Poultry Export Certificate of Wholesomeness.
 Beef exports require the FSIS 9060-5 Export Certificate for Wholesomeness and animal health/official certificate for fresh meat from bovine animals; please, see the respective certificates for pork, poultry, meat preparations, and eggs and egg products.

-Certificates for dairy products: Dairy products fall under FDA jurisdiction, however FDA has delegated authority to sign health certificates to USDA/Agricultural Marketing Service (AMS).
-Please, see AMS dairy exports page.
+Certificates for dairy products:

+Dairy products fall under FDA jurisdiction, however FDA has delegated authority to sign health certificates to USDA/Agricultural Marketing Service (AMS).
+Information on these certificates can be obtained through this website.
 U.S. exporters should have their production facility listed in the list of EU approved establishments.

-AMS Certificates for Eggs and Egg products, Honey, and Seeds for Sprouting: AMS is the certifying agency for EU export certificates for egg products regulated by FDA.
+AMS Certificates for Eggs and Egg products, Honey, and Seeds for Sprouting:

+AMS is the certifying agency for EU export certificates for egg products regulated by FDA.
 To be eligible for EU certificates, U.S. manufacturers should participate in AMS Processed Eggs and Egg Products Verification Program and be included in the List of EU approved facilities.
+In addition to shell eggs, FDA-regulated egg products include hard boiled eggs, cooked omelets, frozen egg patties, imitation egg products, egg substitutes, noodles, cake mixes, freeze-dried products, dietary foods, dried no-bake custard mixes, egg nog mixes, acidic dressings, mayonnaise, milk and egg dip, foods containing egg extracts, French toast, sandwiches containing eggs or egg products, and balut and other similar ethnic delicacies.

 The AMS Livestock, Poultry and Seed Division issues the certificates based on exporter request in the form of a worksheet: Processed Egg and Processed Egg Products Worksheet (EU only).
-Please see details at AMS export services page about certificates of honey and AMS certification programs page for seeds for sprouting.

-Certificates for Composite Products: FSIS and AMS both issue certificates for composite products.
+Certificates for Composite Products:

+FSIS and AMS both issue certificates for composite products.
 These products should be accompanied either by a private attestation or a composite product certificate.
 For shelf stable products not containing meat, no certificate signed by the U.S. Government is required.
 For these products, the representative of the importer must declare that the goods meet the relevant EU requirements using the "Private Attestation" model form in Annex V of Commission Implementing Regulation (EU) No 2020/2235.
 The EU importer should provide a list of ingredients and EU approval numbers of the ingredient suppliers as listed in the EU list of approved establishments.
 For all other composite products, a certificate issued by FSIS or AMS is required.
 Product manufacturers should be registered by the U.S. competent authorities.
-Please see more details in FAS USEU's FAIRS Export Certificate Report Annual.
+Please see more details in FAS USEU's FAIRS Export Certificate Report 2024 Annual.

-Certificate for Seafood: FDA has delegated authority for export certification of fish and fishery products to Department of Commerce National Oceanic and Atmospheric Administration (NOAA).
+Certificates for Seafood (NOAA): FDA has delegated authority for export certification of fish and fishery products to Department of Commerce National Oceanic and Atmospheric Administration (NOAA).
 For additional information on exporting seafood, please see Procedures to request EU Health Certification to the EU available from the NOAA website and consult the U.S. Commercial Service Guide for How to Export to the EU.

-FDA Certificates: Please, see Certificates issued by FDA for gelatin and collages for human consumption, as well as the EU approved lists for collagen and gelatin establishments. (also see FAS USEU's FAIRS Export Certificate Report Annual);
+FDA Certificates: Please, see Certificates issued by FDA for gelatin and collages for human consumption, as well as the EU approved lists for collagen and gelatin establishments. (also see FAS USEU's FAIRS Export Certificate Report 2024 Annual);